ProgSoc/ProgComp2024/comp/two-paths/prob.md

 exec = ["cargo", "run", "--release", "--quiet", "--", "validate"]

 [problem]
-points = 7
+points = 14
-difficulty = 1
+difficulty = 2
 ```

 # 🏤 Two Paths

 Two travelling salesmen, Mario and Luigi, come across a region full of cities and one-way bridges
 (that is, bridges that have one-way traffic) connecting them.
-Associated with each bridge is a reward such that when a salesman passes through a bridge of reward `x`,
-that salesman will obtain `x` dollars.
+Crossing a bridge will grant the salesman a reward of `x` dollars.

+They intend to cross bridges this way,
+going from one city to the next, such that they walk a path that
-Both Mario and Luigi start from City `aaa` and aim to reach City `zzz`.
+starts from City `aaa` and ends in City `zzz`.
-However, Mario also wants to obtain the maximum amount of money on the way,
+Additionally, Mario will always take the path that gives him the **most** money,
-while Luigi (for some reason) wants to obtain the least amount of money.
+and Luigi (for some reason) will always take the path that gives him the **least** money.

 Princess Peach has said that after both Mario and Luigi conclude their commutes,
 she will pay them the amount of money equal to the **product** of Mario's collected money
 and Luigi's collected money.
 For example, if Mario collects **$15** and Luigi collects **$5**,
 Princess Peach will pay out **$75**.

-The only restrictions about Mario and Luigi's paths are that
-they must start from City `aaa` and end their path in City `zzz`,
-and they cannot pass through the same city along their path twice.

-For example, `aaa -> bbb -> zzz` and `aaa -> zzz` are valid paths,
-while `aaa -> bbb -> ccc -> bbb -> zzz` and `aaa -> aaa -> zzz` are invalid paths.

-Hence, Mario and Luigi aim to answer the question:
+Help Mario and Luigi answer the following question:
-Given a certain map, if Mario and Luigi behave exactly as described,
-how much money would Princess Peach give them?
+Given a certain map, how much money would Princess Peach give them?

 ## Input